 Our brains have evolved to get us out of the rain, find where the berries are, and keep us from getting killed.
-Our brains did not evolve to help us grasp really large numbers or to look at things in a hundred thousand dimensions. -- Ronald Graham
+Our brains did not evolve to help us grasp really large numbers or to look at things in a hundred thousand dimensions.

+- Ronald Graham

-You CAN THINK OF PREDICTION TASKS as mapping inputs (course reviews) to outputs (course ratings).
-As you learned in the previous chapter, decomposing an input into a collection of features (eg., words that occur in the review) forms the useful abstraction for learning.
+You can think of prediction tasks as mapping inputs (course reviews) to outputs (course ratings).
+As you learned in the previous chapter, decomposing an input into a collection of features (e.g., words that occur in the review) forms a useful abstraction for learning.
 Therefore, inputs are nothing more than lists of feature values.
 This suggests a geometric view of data, where we have one dimension for every feature.
 In this view, examples are points in a high-dimensional space.